-Since its launch, the Green Flag Award® scheme has gone from strength to strength, with the number of applicants increasing every year.
+Since its launch, the Green Flag Award has gone from strength to strength, with the number of applicants increasing every year.

-The scheme is now being piloted in Ireland, The Netherlands, Germany and Australia 2016/17 has been a successful year for Green Flag Awards in Northern Ireland with even more Award winning sites, we now have 51 parks and green spaces flying the Green Flag!
+The scheme is now running in Ireland, The Netherlands, Germany and Australia.
+2017/18 was a successful year for Green Flag Awards in Northern Ireland with even more Award winning sites, we now have 60 parks and green spaces flying the Green Flag!

 Six Mile Water Park